enkidevs/curriculum/sql/dml/update/update-with-different-conditions-ii.md

 ---

-# Updating Multiple Records
+# Updating With Different Conditions II

 ---

 ## Content

-Just as we can update multiple column values, you can also update multiple records.
+We've talked about how you can update all the records or one of the records in your `UPDATE` command, but what if you want to target multiple records?

-This is controlled through the `WHERE` condition.
+This is controlled through the `WHERE` condition, which behaves exactly as it does in a `SELECT` query.

-Instead of choosing a column that would identify a single record, you can write a condition that returns multiple records.

 Take this `employees` table for example: